Jayaprakash-ibm/cputrace/README.md

-# Ceph BlueStore Performance Profiling with `perfmon`
+# Ceph BlueStore Performance Profiling with `cputrace`

-This document explains how to use the `perfmon` tool for hardware-level performance profiling and demonstrates its integration into the Ceph storage system, specifically for profiling the `BlueStore::_kv_sync_thread` function.
+This document explains how to use the `cputrace` tool for hardware-level performance profiling and demonstrates its integration into the Ceph storage system, specifically for profiling the `BlueStore::_kv_sync_thread` function.

 ## Features